 After you have accepted your offer to attend Minnesota State University, Mankato, the University will issue you a Form I-20.

 Form I-20 allows you to do 3 things:

 - Apply for an F-1 visa

 - Enter or re-enter the United States to pursue your studies

 - Receive other immigration benefits

 Don't let your Form I-20 expire.
 The I-20 must remain valid at all times throughout your study.
 You must request a new I-20 prior to the expiration date listed on page 1 of the form.

 Keep all Form I-20s you have received.
 Do not discard old ones.

 Remember: If you do not violate your F-1 student status, you will never have to apply for reinstatement.

 If, however, for any reason you violate your legal status, you lose all benefits of being an F-1 student (e.g. employment) and risk deportation.
-You can in some situations apply to CIS for reinstatement to F-1 status.
+You can in some situations apply to USCIS for reinstatement to F-1 status.
 Schedule an appointment with the International Center to discuss your options.
 To request reinstatement, a fee will need to accompany the I-539 Immigration application form.
 For the period of time you are "out of status," you may not work on or off campus under any circumstances.
-And, depending on your particular situation, you may not be able to work for up to nine months following reinstatement.
 If you have been out of status for over 5 months you will need to leave the U.S and re-enter in "initial attendance status".